top of page

 Tip#5 Manage Stress

 Stress can aggravate your health.
-Stress management techniques can be used to combat this and improve your wellbeing.
+Stress management techniques can be used to combat this.

 Implement relaxation at least 5 minutes a day.
 It doesn’t have to be a formal relaxation technique like deep breathing or progressive muscle relaxation either.
 Find something that relaxes you and take 5 minutes out of the day to do that thing.